Prudence Wright Memorial Stone

 AT CAMBRIDGE.

-Both Prudence and her husband continued to fight for independence throughout the war while raising 11 children.
-Prudence died in 1823.
-The Prudence Wright Chapter of the Daughters of the American Revolution was established 75 years later in 1898.
-In 1908 the Chapter marked Prudence’s burial site in Walton Cemetery with a marker which was recently restored.
+Both Wright and her husband continued to fight for independence throughout the war while raising 11 children.
+The Prudence Wright Chapter of the Daughters of the American Revolution was established in 1898, 75 years after the death of its namesake.
+In 1908 the Chapter marked Wright’s burial site in Walton Cemetery with a marker which was recently restored.

 Such was Wright’s acclaim that she was memorialized by poet Susan H. Wixon in the November 1899 issue of the American Monthly Magazine.
 Celebrating Wright’s endeavors, Wixon writes,